bhuiyanmobasshir94/bhuiyanmobasshir94/README.md

 - 🌱 I’m currently learning *Machine Learning and Cloud DevOps.
 I am a PhD aspirant in the field of Machine Learing*.
 - 👯 I’m looking to collaborate on **NLP and Biomedical Imaging projects**.
 - 🤔 I’m looking for help with *Research on Biomedical Imaging*.
-- 💬 Ask me about **ML, DL, DS, DevOps, CV and IoT Edge technologies**.
+- 💬 Ask me about **ML, DL, DS, DevOps, CV and Edge / IoT technologies**.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/mobasshir-bhuiyan-shagor/) | [Kaggle](https://www.kaggle.com/mobasshir) or google *"Mobasshir Bhuiyan Shagor"*
 - ⚡ Fun fact: *Love talking with innovative minds*